paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

 # Router Module

-The Router module is responsible for storing and dispatching Upward and Downward messages from and to parachains respectively.
-It is intended to later handle the XCMP logic as well.
+The Router module is responsible for all messaging mechanisms supported between paras and the relay chain, specifically: UMP, DMP, HRMP and later XCMP.

+For checking the validity of message passing within a candidate the `ensure_processed_downward_messages` and `ensure_horizontal_messages_fit` routines are called.
-For each enacted block the `queue_upward_messages` entry-point is called.
+When a candidate is enacted the `drain_downward_messages`, `queue_horizontal_messages` and `queue_upward_messages` are called.

 ## Storage